weewx/weewx/docs_src/usersguide/monitoring.md

 # Monitoring WeeWX

 Whether you run `weewxd` directly or in the background, `weewxd` emits messages about its status and generates reports.
-The status messages will help you diagnose problems.
+The following sections explain how to check the status of `weewxd`, locate and view the reports that it generates, and locate and view the log messages that it emits.

 ## Status